GoogleCloudPlatform/cloud-sql-proxy/README.md

 instance, change the value of the `prod-db.mycompany.example.com` DNS record from `my-project:region:my-instance` to `my-project:other-region:my-instance-2`

-The Proxy inside the application detects the change to this DNS record.
+The Proxy detects the change to this DNS record.
 Now, when the application connects to its database using the domain name `prod-db.mycompany.example.com`, it will connect to the `my-project:other-region:my-instance-2` Cloud SQL instance.